 Speaking of college, I learned something at the University of Michigan about writing, and teaching.

-However, over Thanksgiving break I camped out in the computer lab and wrote two pieces that went above and beyond even her high standards.
-The first was an in-depth profile of a campus preacher who harangued students on the diag about sex, drugs, rock and roll and other college pastimes, the other, a piece on a black fraternity that was doing lots of good things, the polar opposite of Animal House.
+However, over Thanksgiving break I camped out in the computer lab and wrote two pieces that went above and beyond even the expert instructor’s high standards.
+The first was an in-depth profile of a campus preacher who harangued students about sex, drugs, rock and roll and other college pastimes, the other, a piece on an African-American fraternity that was doing lots of good things, the polar opposite of Animal House.
 Both were publishable and then some.

 I knew I’d aced that class.

 Imagine my surprise when I received my grade report after Christmas and saw a big fat D.

 Not cool.
 Definitely not the A or the A+ that I knew I had earned.

 I called her Manhattan apartment that Sunday night, grade printout quaking in my hand as I spoke.
 “How could you give me a D?”
 I asked.
 “You and I both know I turned in great articles!”